unreal55/mtouch-quiz/readme.txt

 == Description ==

 Create a multiple choice quiz (or exam).
 This plugin was written with learning and mobility in mind.
-The quiz interface is touch screen friendly.
-You can specify hints based on answer selection, as well as give a detailed explanation of the solution.
-You can choose multiple correct answers, and specify when the correct answers are displayed.
-You can specify if a question may be attempted only once or many times and specify point values for each question.
-You can include customized start and finish screens.
-You can randomly order questions and/or answers.
+The quiz interface is touch friendly.
+You can: specify hints based on answer selection, as well as give a detailed explanation of the solution; choose multiple correct answers, and specify when the correct answers are displayed; specify if a question may be attempted only once or many times; specify point values for each question; include customized start and finish screens; randomly order questions and/or answers; and more.
 This plugin was built by pillaging the Quizzin plugin written by Binny V A, but please do not blame him for my ruining his plugin!

 == Installation ==
+Best way to install is via the "Add New Plugins" feature inside your WordPress dashboard.
+Or...

 1. Download the zipped file.
 1. Extract and upload the contents of the folder to /wp-contents/plugins/ folder
 1. Go to the Plugin management page of WordPress admin section and enable the 'mTouch Quiz' plugin
 1. Go to the mTouch Quiz Management page (in a new group) to create or edit the quiz.
-1. Add the shortcode (and any options) [mtouchquiz #] to a post to display to your quiz!
+1. Add the shortcode (and any options) [mtouchquiz #] to a post to display your quiz!

 == Frequently Asked Questions ==